-The Council is an accredited DBS body so applicants can deal with the DBS through the Council.
+Applicants must make their application to the approved DBS body indicated by the council.
 The applicant will be responsible for the payment of the appropriate fee.

 DBS certificates are required from:

 - a) Holders of a private hire, hackney or contract licence, to an enhanced level to include barred lists for both children and vulnerable adults. - b) Private hire operators, to a standard level. - c) Vehicle proprietors, both hackney and private hire, to a standard level. - d) Private hire dispatchers, to a standard level as verified by their operator.